Driving with Low Vision

-For most people in the United States, the loss of a driver's license and the ability to go somewhere at any time, is one of the most difficult adjustments.
+For most people in the United States, the loss of a driver's license and the ability to go somewhere at any time, is one of the most difficult adjustments to a visual disability.

 This is especially true if someone with AMD also has a cataract.
 Regular sunglasses sometimes help with glare but they also decrease contrast which can be a problem.
-Selecting the best sunglasses for you is very important.
-To read more about what to look for in sunglasses click here: Sunglasses
+Selecting the best sunglasses is very important for optimized vision while outside.

 The other problem with driving with low vision, is the ability to see objects when there isn't much contrast...